 If re-elected pursuant to this Proposal, Dr. Molcho will continue to be party to an indemnification agreement with the Company in the form of indemnification letter previously approved by the shareholders on November 17, 2011 to be entered into by the Company with directors serving from time to time in such capacity, and shall continue to be insured under the Company's directors and officers insurance coverage policy which provides coverage for all directors of the Company.
-In addition, Dr. Molcho will receive cash participation compensation and annual compensation in accordance with the External Directors Compensation Regulations and with our Compensation Policy.
+In addition, subject to approval by our shareholders at this Meeting, Dr. Molcho will receive cash participation compensation and annual compensation in accordance with our new Compensation Policy.
 Those amounts are between the fixed and maximum rates specified in the annexes of the External Directors Compensation Regulations.